9 Product Feed Optimization Tips To Improve Shopping Ads

 • Internal (responsible for tracking results on the back end).
 This can be thought of as the way your menu tells your chef and management how profitable each item on the menu is.

-Andrew Warren of Disruptive Advertising agrees, “It might not be fun, but getting your product feed (the foundation of your online sales platform) set up right is well worth the effort.”
+Andrew Warren of Disruptive Advertising agrees, “It might not be fun, but getting your product data feed (the foundation of your online sales platform) set up right is well worth the effort.”

 Google Shopping Results for Sushi Knives (via Google)